A1rPun/castle-crashers-resource/Platforms/Mods.md

 - Rehasher and resigner
 Alternativly, if you have an RGH/JTAG/Dev you can FTP the save data to/from the console

+How to mod your Xbox profile data using a hex editor

+Part 1: Getting your profile onto your computer from your Xbox360
+- Tutorial for using a USB and Horizon which I find easiest for non RGH/JTAG users: https://youtu.be/0N90fDUcSCA?t=15

+Part 2: Hex editing the profile data (I'm using HxD for the hex editing instructions)
+- Step 1.
+Use ctrl + f or click "Search" then "Find" to bring up the memory search box
+- Step 2.
+Select "Hex-values" then input your character data in hexidecimal form
+- Step 2. example: If my character has maxed out stats and has completed normal mode, I would search: 19 19 19 19 FF FF 01 (first 4 arrays are character stats, then the next 3 arrays are level progress)
+- Step 3.
+If done correctly, the bottom half of the memory viewer will display your save data, which you can edit from the main menu using the information below.

+Part 3: Rehash and Resign (Using Horizon)
+- Step 1.
+At the top of Horizon, click on "Quick Fix"
+- Step 2.
+Select your profile, then click "Ok"

+Part 4: Moving the profile back to Xbox (Using USB and Horizon)
+- Step 1.
+Drag and drop the profile into Horizon
+- Step 2.
+Click "Save to Device" and select your USB
+- Step 3.
+It should ask you to overwrite, select Yes
+- Step 4.
+Eject the USB from your computer (Windows 10 or 11 tutorial: https://youtu.be/IX7DLzFMLpk?t=67)
+- Step 5.
+Plug the USB into your console, then move the profile back to the device you want it on

+That is it for modding it on Xbox 360, if you want to transfer that data to your Xbox One do this:
+- Step 1.
+Go to "Player Statistics" while in Castle Crashers
+- Step 2.
+Upload data to Xbox One
+- Step 3.
+Go on the same profile on your Xbox One
+- Step 4.
+Go in Castle Crashers Remastered, then open the Player Statistics menu
+- Step 5.
+Download data from Xbox 360

 Save data info:

 All Characters Unlockable Items: